darciopacifico/ChallengeVR/README.md

 Short life cycle actor, sticked to a single RequestContext object.
 Its responsability is to wait for the respective response message from business layer (or its own timeout), translate this into a REST response, and take an actor PoisonPill (literally).

-*As a response for the property creation request, this actor will return a JSON containing the ID of the new property*.
+*As a response for the new property creation request, this actor will return a JSON containing the ID of the new property*.

 ### Business Layer